What is Hyperthyroidism?

 Potential hyperthyroidism treatments include anti-thyroid drug therapy, surgical thyroidectomy, and the least invasive and most successful – Radioiodine Therapy.

-Here at New Plymouth Vet Group we are the only clinic in a provincial North Island city to offer Radioiodine Therapy.
+New Plymouth Vet Group is the only local clinic to offer Radioiodine Therapy.
 Widely accepted as the gold standard treatment, Radioiodine Therapy has a success rate of higher than 90%, few serious side-effects and usually does not require sedation or anaesthetic to perform.
 Following therapy your cat will stay hospitilised for a minimum of one week.
 We coordinate the treatments so that we can make it more economical for you – this will mean on occasion there will be a wait for the treatment.